Hannanf/capstone_project/README.md

 * Region

-## Preliminary data preprocessing
+### Preliminary Data Preprocessing

 The exploratory data analysis was conducted by consolidating 2 datasets of demographics and income information and read into a dataframe in Jupyter Notebook Using Python Pandas.

-*
+ETL Process:
+* Reformat and load in the raw data into a dataframe in Jupyter Notebook using Python Pandas Library
+* CSV files are connected to PostgreSQL Database, data is consolidated and stored on AWS
+* 2 tables are created in SQL, join applied
+* Data is scaled and normalized in the model

-Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+Preliminary feature engineering and preliminary feature selection, including the decision-making process
-* Target: identify which variable is highly correlated to the premium cost
+* Target: identify which variable is highly correlated to the insurance cost
-* Features: degmographics data inclusing age, bmi, number of children, and etc
+* Features: degmographics data inclusing age, bmi, number of children, average income, etc.
-* Feature Engineering: use pandas to perform exploratory data analysis for identification (attach screenshot)
+* Feature Engineering: use pandas to perform exploratory data analysis for identification (attach screenshot of code)
 * Decision making: determine which column is in high correlations and continue with training and testing

 Description of how data was split into training and testing sets
 * We splitted the dataset into training and testing sets.
 The model used the training dataset to learn from, and then uses the testing dataset to assess its performance.
 * SciKit Learn Library is used to split, train, and test the data

-(Training and testing screenshot)
+(Training and testing code screenshot)

 Machine Learning Model Choice
 * Which model used